Vejle Boldklub: The 1970s: A triumphal march

-In 1971 Vejle Boldklub celebrated its 80 years jubilee and the players gave the club the best birthday present possible: the Danish championship trophy and the club's first ticket to the European Champions Cup.
+In 1971, Vejle Boldklub celebrated its 80 years jubilee and the players gave the club the best birthday present possible: the Danish championship trophy and the club's first ticket to the European Champions Cup.
 The trophy was won through great attacking football, and there was never any doubt that VB would win it.

 Danish football followers were impressed with the new top side in Danish football and thousands of people came to Vejle to enjoy the charming football of Vejle Boldklub.
 Among the many stars in the team were Allan Simonsen and Flemming Serritslev.
 The manager was once again Frits Gotfredsen.
 He ended his amazing career in Vejle Boldklub after this big triumph.

-In the 1972 season VB went on to prove that the team was now on top of Danish football.
+In the 1972 season, VB went on to prove that the team was now on top of Danish football.
 The Danish championship in 1971 was followed up by another cup triumph and once again the Danish championship ended up in Vejle – The Double.

 The title was won even more convincingly than the year before after ten straight victories in the spring half of the season.
 It was simply VB and the others.
-After the 1972 season VB's biggest star, Allan Simonsen, joined German giants Borussia Mönchengladbach, where he was named European Footballer of the Year in 1977 – so far the only Danish player in history.
+After the 1972 season, VB's biggest star, Allan Simonsen, joined German giants Borussia Mönchengladbach, where he was named European Footballer of the Year in 1977 – so far the only Danish player in history.

-In the 1975 season VB did not live up to the huge expectations in the league.
+In the 1975 season, VB did not live up to the huge expectations in the league.
 However, the club delivered some great attacking football in the cup tournament and went on to win the final for the fourth time with a 1–0 victory over Holbæk.
 Club record holder, Gert Eg, scored with a great first timer, which qualified VB for the European Cup Winners Cup.

-The 19 May 1977 Vejle Boldklub won its third cup final in only six years.
+On 19 May 1977, Vejle Boldklub won its third cup final in only six years.
 The fifth cup triumph was won with a 2–1 victory against B1909.
 The goal scorers for Vejle was Ib Jacquet and Knud Nørregård.
 VB could now call itself the best cup team in Denmark – a status that was taken away from AGF.

 Vejle reached the quarter-finals of the European Cup-Winners' Cup in the 1977–78 campaign.

-In the following season, 1978, Vejle Boldklub underlined its top position in Danish football by winning the Danish title for the fourth time in the club's history.
+In the 1978 season, Vejle Boldklub underlined its top position in Danish football by winning the Danish title for the fourth time in the club's history.
 Manager Poul Erik Bech and his players could celebrate the victory in Vejle before the last game as AGF and Esbjerg fB could no longer catch the reds.
 Among the stars in the team were Alex Nielsen, Tommy Hansen and Ulrik le Fevre, who later became the first player to score Tor des Jahres in the German Bundesliga.